 3 Tbsp chopped nuts (walnuts or pecans are best)

 Preheat your oven to 325 degrees.
 Tear up the loaf of bread into approximately 1 inch chunks until you have 4 cups of the pulled bread pieces.
 In a bowl, mix the egg whites, eggs, milk, sugar, nutmeg, and 2 tsp of the cinnamon (you will use the rest later).
-Use cooking spray or butter to coat 4 individual-sized cocette or souffle dishes.
+Use cooking spray or butter to coat 4 individual-sized cocotte or souffle dishes.

 Divide the bread pieces into dishes (approx. 1 cup of bread each).
 Divide the egg mixture among the dishes and give them a quick toss with a spoon to coat all the pieces.
 You can also combine it all into an 8×8 casserole dish if you would rather not do individual servings.
 Let those sit and soak up the egg mixture while you prepare the topping.

 In a bowl, mix the remaining 1 tsp of cinnamon, brown sugar and nuts.
 Top each french toast serving with this mixture.
 Bake in the oven for 20 minutes.
-If you are using an 8×8 dish instead of individual cocettes you will need to add approximately 10 minutes of baking time to ensure the center gets done.
+If you are using an 8×8 dish instead of individual cocottes you will need to add approximately 10 minutes of baking time to ensure the center gets done.